Last Updated on October 11, 2021 by Andrew Blakey

-This article was written by Amy Arno, a certified holistic nutritionist and owner of the blog ‘A Dog And A Life’ read more about her at the bottom of this post!
+This meal tracking article was written by Amy Arno, a certified holistic nutritionist and owner of the blog ‘A Dog And A Life’ read more about her at the bottom of this post!

 Meal Tracking Doesn’t Have To Be Intimidating!

-It can be so hard mentally when you’re struggling to lose weight.
+It can be very hard mentally when you’re struggling to lose weight.
 To some, eating healthy can seem daunting.
 It’s a task we don’t like to do or know how to do.
-When we want food, we want it quick and easy so we turn to premade meals and processed food.
+When we want food, we want it quick and easy so we turn to pre-made meals and processed food.
 Trust me, I can relate.
 But remember this, you can’t outwork a bad diet.
-It would be nice if we could, but we can’t.

 I don’t know about you but when I get asked what I ate for lunch, I tend to forget and go blank.
 Without writing down what I eat, it’s hard for me to remember, which in turn causes me not to remember those Oreos I had for lunch and then I still go through the struggling to lose weight.

-All it takes is two weeks of food tracking to be able to see a difference.
+All it takes is two weeks of meal tracking to be able to see a difference.